kvshashank/kvshashank.github.io/index.md

 # Bio

 Shashank is a Post-Doctoral Associate in the Biospheric Sciences Laboratory at NASA's Goddard Space Flight Center.
 He has a joint affiliation with the Earth System Science Interdisciplinary Center at the University of Maryland.
 He graduated with a PhD degree in Interdisciplinary Engineering from Northeastern University, Boston in May, 2021.
-As a graduate student, he also worked as a Geospatial Data Scientist intern at the [Climate Change Science Institute,](https://www.ornl.gov/ccsi) [Oak Ridge National Laboratory](https://www.ornl.gov/), TN for over three years.
+As a graduate student, he also worked as a Geospatial Data Scientist intern in the [Computational Sciences and Engineering Division](https://www.ornl.gov/division/csed) at [Oak Ridge National Laboratory](https://www.ornl.gov/), TN.
 Shashank completed his Bachelors in Agricultural and Food Engineering and Masters in Financial Engineering from the [Indian Institute of Technology Kharagpur (IIT Kharagpur)](http://www.iitkgp.ac.in/), India in 2015.

 # PhD Big Picture